 In addition to course work, students will also be expected to do research during the summer months.

 Once a student has completed coursework as stated by the advising committee, program requirements such as lab rotations, teaching duties, and passed Candidacy Exam, the student is on dissertation status.
 Students will automatically be registered for BIOL 995 – Dissertation each semester.

 First year students funded by Educational Fellowships may take up to 8 course units (CUs): 4 in the fall semester and 4 in the spring semester.
 These course units include lab rotations taken as BIOL 999 Independent Study.

-Usually, second-year students are funded by Teaching Assistantships.
+Usually, second-year students are funded by Teaching Fellowships.
 If continued coursework is necessary, students funded by teaching fellowships can take up to 3 course units per semester, including research work done as an Independent Study (BIOL 999).

 Students funded by other means, such as Research Fellowships or Training Grants, take 4 course units for the fall and spring semesters for a total of 8 courses unit per year.

 Advanced students are registered for BIOL 995 – Dissertation.
 In addition to BIOL 995, advanced students are allowed to take one additional course per semester under the current tuition structure.
 Course can be for credit or as an audit.